The Children's Literature Unit (CLU) comprises a distinguished group of academics and authors.

 Professor Matthew Grenby discusses his research in the following video:

 Staff in the CLU work closely with Seven Stories, the National Centre for Children's Books.
 Besides using Seven Stories' exhibition and events programme as a means to disseminate research, CLU staff take a role in the development of exhibitions and have helped to shape the Seven Stories archive (as well as drawing on it for their research).

-Research in this area is supported by exceptional regional resources.
-These include the archives and collections of Seven Stories: the National Centre for the Children's Book, the national centre for the children's book which is based in the city of Newcastle, as well as the Robinson Library's unique children's literature special collections, including the Butler Collection of pre-modern children's books, the Meade Collection of L.T.
+Newcastle University's Robinson Library holds important collections of historical children's books that complement those of Seven Stories, including the Butler Collection of pre-modern children's books, the Meade Collection of L.T.
 Meade's children's titles, some fine collections of chapbooks and popular literature, and the contents of several early modern school libraries.
-The Robinson Library is also home to the Booktrust Collection, an ever-expanding archive representing children's book publishing in Britain since the late 1970s, from toy and board books to non-fiction, and picture books to young adult novels.
-Newcastle Literary and Philosophical Society also houses an impressive collection of children's titles, past and present.
+The Robinson Library is also home to the Booktrust Collection, an expanding archive representing children's book publishing in Britain since the late 1970s, from toy and board books to non-fiction, and picture books to young adult novels.